-If you are not able to form a group, and would still like to visit, we plan open for public tours in 2021, dates TBC.
+If you are not able to form a group, and would still like to visit, we plan to open for public tours in 2022, dates TBC.
 The tours shall be held in conjunction with Historic Houses (formerly HHA), who are handling all bookings.
 To make a reservation, you can follow these links:

 Head to the Historic Houses website: www.historichouses.org/tours.
 Scroll down to ‘View Full Price Tours by Region’.
 Under South-West England’ click the ‘Explore’ button.
 Scroll down to ‘Owlpen Manor 2019 tours’.

 OWLPEN MANOR, home of Sir Nicholas and Lady Mander and their family of five children (and twelve grandchildren), has long been recognised as one of the most romantic Tudor manor houses in southern England.
 Set in a picturesque valley among bluebell woods right under the Cotswold hills, it has formal terraced gardens and magnificent yews of the seventeenth century.